tale-toul/OCP4AzureIPI/README.md

     This certificate can be obtained from a well known certification authority or generated internally.

-    The certificate should be valid for the DNS domain used to access the applications, but the external and internal domains don't need to be the same, for example the external hostname of an application could be _app1.example.com_ and its internal name _app1.apps.ocp4.jupiter.net_, this provides a layer of abstraction that can hide the complexities of the OCP cluster behind the application gateway and can simplify the migration of applications from one cluster to another.
+    The certificate to access application secure routes should be valid for the DNS domain used to access the applications, but the external and internal domains don't need to be the same, for example the external hostname of an application could be _app1.example.com_ and its internal name _app1.apps.ocp4.jupiter.net_, this provides a layer of abstraction that can hide the complexities of the OCP cluster behind the application gateway and can simplify the migration of applications from one cluster to another.

     This repository only supports wildcard certificates, covering any application in the DNS domain for which the certificate is valid.
 A wildcard certificate contains a CN field and possibly a SAN field like in the following example:

-        Subject: CN = *.apps.lana.azurecluster.sureshot.pw.
+        Subject: CN = *.apps.jupiter.example.com
         ...
         X509v3 Subject Alternative Name:
-            DNS:*.apps.lana.azurecluster.sureshot.pw
+            DNS:*.apps.jupiter.example.com

     One possible way to obtain these certificates is by extracting them from the API endpoint and the default ingress controller, but a newly created certificate is also valid as long as it is a wildcard certificate.

+    The API endpoint certificate is not required if that endpoint is not public.

     The API endpoint certificate components can be extracted by running the following command.
 The command generates the files __tls.crt__ and __tls.key__.